oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Configuration can be applied to restrict the end-user ability to configure or change the screen saver settings.

-Screen Saver Design Decisions for all agencies and implementation types.
+Screen Saver Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---